 PREAMBLE

+The Pact for Research and Innovation in Europe includes research infrastructures as one of the priority areas for joint action in the Union, with notably the aim to develop further the open access to research infrastructures.
+In 2022, the Council invited the Commission to present an initiative, following the consultation within the European Strategy Forum on Research Infrastructures, on a revised European Charter for Access to Research Infrastructures.
+In 2024, the European Strategy Forum on Research Infrastructures published a report on access to research infrastructures, considering a set of surveys targeting research infrastructures and their stakeholders, which included orientations for the revision of the European Charter for Access to Research Infrastructures.
+These orientations have been considered for the present revision of the Charter.

-Research Infrastructures, including e-infrastructures, are at the core of the knowledge triangle of research, education and innovation and therefore play a vital role in the advancement of knowledge and technology and their exploitation.
+Research infrastructures, including e-infrastructures, are at the core of the knowledge triangle of research, education and innovation and therefore play a vital role in the advancement of knowledge and technology and their exploitation.
 By offering high quality services to Users from different countries, engaging young people, attracting new Users and preparing the next generation of researchers, Research Infrastructures help in structuring the scientific community and play a key role in the construction of an efficient research and innovation environment.
 Support to the effective and efficient construction and operation of Research Infrastructures is a key priority in realising the European Research Area and in promoting open science and open innovation.
 Because of their ability to assemble a critical mass of people, knowledge and investment, Research Infrastructures contribute to regional, national, European and global development and are one of the most efficient tools to facilitate international cooperation in science.

-Research Infrastructures are also crucial in helping Europe lead a global movement towards open, interconnected, data-driven and computer-intensive research, experimental development, as well as education and training.
+Research infrastructures are also crucial in helping Europe lead a global movement towards open, interconnected, data-driven and computer-intensive research, experimental development, as well as education and training.
 They increase the creativity in and efficiency of research and bridge the gap between highly developed and lesser-developed regions.
 To an increasing extent, Research Infrastructures comprise elements of digital services, making the infrastructures and their services more accessible and enabling collaboration among Users across scientific domains and geographical boundaries.
 From a User´s perspective, the remote access can lead to a situation in which the physical location of the Research Infrastructure becomes less relevant.
 This nature of Research Infrastructures (and data involved) poses a number of challenges in relation to data ownership and to the necessity of providing transparency and Access to it.
 The exponential growth of data moreover poses challenges to its effective handling and its costs of curation and storage.

 Just as public infrastructures are key to civil society, Research Infrastructures are the backbone of scientific communities and by now are well established in all disciplines.
 This spread has happened not least under the influence of increasingly important interdisciplinary User communities, digital science and of the move towards open access to scientific publications and data.